nehas25/tamagotchi/README.md

     * Display relevant commentary based on the outcome.
 Each outcome has a commentary attached to it.
     * Reset corresponding timer.
     * Display corresponding animation

+# Final comments
+It was so much fun to develop this project, it felt addictive at times.
+It was also challenging and pushed me to my limits.
+I had to hold on to my faith in myself and power through.
+Many thanks to the instructors, Kenny and Michael, who were a huge help and helped me get unstuck at times.
+My fellow classmates are also amazing, always encouraging, supporting, and helping each other.
+Web development is so much fun and I am happy that I have finally started this journey.